harcokuppens/DOMjudgeDockerCompose/README.md

 All data for a specific DOMjudge server is in the `./data` folder.
 So if we backup the `./data/` folder then we can always restore the DOMjudge server from this backup.
 However over time the `docker-compose.yml` and `.env` files and the `start.ro/` folder can change because DOMjudge is upgraded, and it may not work anymore with the old `./data` folder.
 Therefore it is recommended to also backup the `docker-compose.yaml` and `.env` files and the `start.ro/` folder next to the `./data/` folder.
+The easiest way to do this is by just copy the whole folder containing the  `docker-compose.yml` file.

 To restore the old DOMjudge server from the backup, we only need to switch to this backup folder and run `docker compose up -d`.